matham/ffpyplayer/doc/source/tools.rst

 .. autoattribute:: ffpyplayer.tools.codecs_enc

-    A list of all the codecs available for encoding.
+    A list of all the codecs available for encoding video.

 .. autoattribute:: ffpyplayer.tools.codecs_dec

-    A list of all the codecs available for decoding.
+    A list of all the codecs available for decoding (including non-video).

 .. autoattribute:: ffpyplayer.tools.pix_fmts